Wlz1112/ac18_fromSetIpMacBind/README.md

  Vulnerability description:
-The `fromSetIpMacBind` function of the Tenda router (AC18) has a high-risk **stack buffer overflow vulnerability**, which is caused by the program using `strcpy` to copy the user-controllable `list` parameters to the fixed stack buffer.
+The "FromSetIpMacBind" function of Tenda router (tendaAc18V15030519(6318)) has a high-risk stack buffer overflow vulnerability.
+The vulnerability is caused by the program using "Strcpy" to copy the user-controllable "List" parameter to a fixed stack buffer.

 <img width="1625" height="774" alt="image" src="https://github.com/user-attachments/assets/3ed962cd-4262-4108-9967-5b5234ee8ab3" />